rohinimuralidharan/dx_denovo/docs/containerization/portlets.md

 -   **Portlet Application web archive file**

     This web archive .war file should contain the necessary portlet artifacts for deployment, as per the JSR 286 portlet standard.
-Refer to [Importing WAR files \| HCL Digital Experience](../admin-system/adxmlref_import_war.md)
+Refer to [Importing WAR files](../admin-system/adxmlref_import_war.md)

 **Command**